Shreeramghimire/AI_Engineering/Keras.md

 This assumption allows CNNs to exploit weight sharing: the same filter is applied across the entire image, drastically reducing the number of parameters compared to a fully connected network.

+Convolutional neural networks are best for solving problems related to image recognition, object detection, and other computer vision applications.

+**CNNs dominate computer vision tasks:**

+- Image classification: "Is this a cat or a dog?"
+(ResNet, VGG, EfficientNet)

+- Object detection: "Where are the cars and pedestrians in this scene?"
+(YOLO, Faster R-CNN)

+- Semantic segmentation: "Label every pixel with its object class" (U-Net, DeepLab)

+- Face recognition: Identifying individuals from photos

+- Medical imaging: Detecting tumors in X-rays or MRIs

+- Autonomous driving: Recognizing lanes, signs, and obstacles

+Beyond vision, **CNNs** are also used for:

+- Audio processing (spectrogram classification)

+- Natural language processing (1D convolutions over text)

+- Time series analysis